Sunday, January 14, 2024

 Conclusion

 Making a simple joke is an easy task, but having it leave a mark in people’s memory is quite another.
 The quirky visual novel genre of April Fools games merges parody and earnestness in an established series and puts it in a unique position.
 On the one hand these games are one shots by their very nature and tend to lean into that trait in order to offer a completely different angle on the ideas which came before.
 On the other they must not make their humour and subversion come at the expense of what player’s liked about the original or they might become offended and lose interest.
 Alongside this runs an understanding of the series' heritage shared by player and developer alike and in turn the game is often shaped as a celebration of what the games has achieved.
-Creating an April Fools visual novel is process which requires an excellent knowledge of both your own titles and your audience’s expectations for them, something to keep in mind if you plan on making your own addition to the genre.
+Creating an April Fools visual novel is a process which requires an excellent knowledge of both your own titles and your audience’s expectations for them, something to keep in mind if you plan on making your own addition to the genre.

 Leave a Reply